diegopolido/upload_images_carrierwave_dropzone/README.md

 # README

-An very simple running example saving images by dragging and dropping (with carrierwave and jquery)
+An very simple working example saving images by dragging and dropping (with carrierwave and jquery)

 How to run: